 Lay and Elliott are veteran home exchangers with 40 exchanges worldwide under their belts.
-They swapped for exotic spots from Cinque Terre (their view from that exchange tops this article) to Cape Town to Kauai.
-Home swap is a mainstay of the globetrotting retirement they enjoy, allowing them to travel affordably, stay in comfortable homes wherever they are, and meet like-minded people worldwide.
+They’ve swapped for exotic spots from Cinque Terre (their exchange home view tops this article) to Cape Town to Kauai.
+Home swap is a mainstay of the globetrotting retirement they enjoy.
+It allows them to travel affordably, stay in comfortable homes wherever they are, and meet like-minded people worldwide.

 What is a Home Exchange?

-Home exchange is an old concept, and while there’s no way to know how long the practice has been going on informally in societies around the world, we can trace its formalization to the 1960s.
-That was when a few small companies or organizations in the U.S. helped teachers arrange home swaps during summer months, relying on printed directories that listed homes open to exchange.
+Home exchange is an old concept.
+While there’s no way to know how long it’s been going on informally in societies around the world, its formalization began in the 1960s.
+That was when a few small companies or organizations in the U.S. helped teachers arrange home swaps during summer months.
+Then they relied on printed directories that listed homes open to exchange.

-In the early 1990s, a non-teacher named Ed Kushins, contemplating a week-long trip to Washington, DC, with his kids, managed to get his hands on one of the directories and secured a home to stay in during his visit.
-The experience convinced him the concept could have widespread purchase far beyond the academic community, so he launched his own fledgling home-exchange company in 1993.
-After a slow start pre-Internet, the venture grew exponentially after Kushins started HomeExchange.com in 1995, quickly becoming the largest home-exchange site in the world.
+In the early 1990s, a non-teacher named Ed Kushins, took his kids to Washington, DC.
+He used one of the directories to secure a home stay for the trip.
+The experience was positive and he thought other people would like it too.
+He launched his own fledgling home-exchange company in 1993.
+Pre-internet, the venture was slow to get rolling.
+After Kushins started HomeExchange.com in 1995, it grew exponentially, quickly becoming the largest home-exchange site in the world.

-Home exchange got a boost in 2006 with the release of “The Holiday,” a film starring Cameron Diaz and Kate Winslet as two single women who swap homes in Los Angeles and England, and end up finding love in their new locations.
+Home exchange got a boost in 2006 with the release of “The Holiday.”
+The film stars Cameron Diaz and Kate Winslet as single women who swap homes and find love.
 The filmmakers consulted Kushins and agreed to have the main characters use HomeExchange.com on screen in the film.

 “We used that as a springboard to propel the business,” notes Kushins.
-The company continued to grow so that it had 70,000 members by the time Kushins sold it to owners of a French home-exchange site in 2017.
+The company had 70,000 members by the time Kushins sold it to owners of a French home-exchange site in 2017.
 Today the site lists more than 450,000 homes in every corner of the world.